5t3ph/11ty-netlify-jumpstart/src/pages/about.md

 1. `tdbc-anchor` - styles for the `#` anchor that appears next to page headings ([or turn that feature off](#anchor-links)) can be adjusted in `sass/_utilities`
 1. Additional `article`-scoped styling for typography as it appears on `pages`
 1. A theme for the [`prism` syntax highlighting](#prism-syntax-highlighting) for code blocks.
 You can adjust or replace the theme in `sass/_prism`.

+Additionally, the Sass in this starter is processed using LightningCSS by way of my plugin: [@11tyrocks/eleventy-plugin-sass-lightningcss](https://www.npmjs.com/package/@11tyrocks/eleventy-plugin-sass-lightningcss).
+This affords you access to some super modern CSS features, if you choose to use them.

 ### Fonts